-“We required a tool with open standards because any algorithm out-of-the-box is good, but you need to tweak it.
-It’s a core of data science and also enables the citizen data scientist to do advanced analytics on the spot.
+"We required a tool with open standards because any algorithm out-of-the-box is good, but you need to tweak it.
+It's a core of data science and also enables the citizen data scientist to do advanced analytics on the spot.
 Our relationship with TIBCO began when it became very evident that we needed a partner with the experience to unlock the vast amount of data in our super computer.
-And TIBCO is so much more than just Spotfire, you know.
-It’s streaming data, the enterprise bus, the Fast Data platform.
+And TIBCO is so much more than just analytics.
+It's streaming data, the enterprise bus, and the integration platform.
 All that has a lot of value for us.

-“We did a big proof of concept, and it was really amazing.
+"We did a big proof of concept, and it was really amazing.
 We had 12 really big use cases we managed with a team of four inside Vestas.
-With TIBCO, we completed that POC within three months, and it met our expectations.”
+With TIBCO, we completed that POC within three months, and it met our expectations," says Knudsen.

-“We have definitely been able to meet real-time demand.
-One of the places is Sales where we need to deliver risk profiles.
-Before Spotfire, an analyst would take in a request, do the analysis, and send it out by email.
-When the email arrived in the sales person’s inbox, it was already too late because the requirements had changed.
-The sales guy isn’t happy because he sits there with his million dollar contract and doesn’t feel we’ve taken him seriously.
+Knudsen states, “We have definitely been able to meet real-time demand.
+One of the places we need to deliver risk profiles is Sales.
+Before using TIBCO, an analyst would take in a request, do the analysis, and send it out by email.
+When the email arrived in the sales person's inbox, it was already too late because the requirements had changed.
+The sales guy isn't happy because he sits there with his million dollar contract and doesn't feel we've taken him seriously.

-“Now, with on-demand analytics, the sales person does the whole analysis.
+"Now, with on-demand analytics, the salesperson does the whole analysis.
 He can actually sit with the client and answer questions.
-Suddenly, we’re supporting the process—and actually, what goes on is a very complicated Monte Carlo simulation on 10 years of data, the biggest wind data asset in the world—but he doesn’t know that.
+Suddenly, we're supporting the process—and actually, what goes on is a very complicated Monte Carlo simulation on 10 years of data, the biggest wind data asset in the world—but he doesn't know that.
 And who cares?
-With Spotfire, all that is possible.”
+With TIBCO, all that is possible.

-“One of the business benefits is clearly workforce productivity.
+"One of the business benefits is clearly workforce productivity.
 We used to work in small ecosystems and often needed to reinvent analyses because the Excel file or Tableau analysis could not be easily reapplied.
-Now we use Spotfire templates, data connections with enterprise governance, and self-service advanced analytics using R libraries served via TIBCO Spotfire® Statistical Services.”
+Now we use TIBCO analytics templates, data connections with enterprise governance, and self-service advanced analytics using R libraries served via TIBCO solutions.

-“We democratized data across Vestas, and the benefit was immediate.
-We now see use cases in new areas: forecasting of contractual losses for prioritizing and planning service resources, social analytics for understanding market influences, and resource management analytics to plan and forecast technology resources.”
+"We democratized data across Vestas, and the benefit was immediate.
+We now see use cases in new areas: forecasting of contractual losses for prioritizing and planning service resources, social analytics for understanding market influences, and resource management analytics to plan and forecast technology resources," Knudsen says.

 "We have been very successful with analytics across Vestas, but we also need to look inside and manage these analytics to serve the user much better.
 Some we automate, but others we're providing on the app store where we can monitor behavior and see how people actually analyze the data, so we can make it a much more intelligent platform.”